jheare/OluridaSurvey2014/README.md

 Figure004ABCD-Kaplan-meier-stats-plot-all.R  -  R script to produce Kaplan meier figures.(Makes 4 individual figures that were combined to make Figure 4)

-Figure005-006-007-sizedist-stats-plot.R  -   R script to create boxplots for size at all sites.
+Figure005-006-007--011-sizedist-stats-plot.R  -   R script to create boxplots for size at all sites.
+Also creates dotplot for SL at brooding.

 Figure008-percbrood-temp-plot-OysterBay.R  -- R script to generate percent brooding with temperature overlay for Oyster Bay (Does not produce second Y axis label.
 Must be manually added)